rendrakb/randomized-narration/readme.md

-A little tool to train rapid table reading
+A little tool to train rapid data narration reading